LunaCreates/Luna-Creates/src/site/blog/top-10-most-visited-countries-in-the-world.md

 * **The Black Forest** - is a mountainous region in southwest Germany, bordering France.
 Known for its dense, evergreen forests and picturesque villages, it is often associated with the Brothers Grimm fairy tales.

   ![The Black Forest](https://lunacreates.co.uk/images/blog/screen-shot-2021-06-11-at-10-23-43_edited.jpg)
-* **Neuschwanstein castle** - is a 19th-century historicist palace on a rugged hill above the village of Hohenschwangau near Füssen in southwest Bavaria, Germany.
+* **Neuschwanstein Castle** - is a 19th-century historicist palace on a rugged hill above the village of Hohenschwangau near Füssen in southwest Bavaria, Germany.

   ![Neuschwanstein castle](https://lunacreates.co.uk/images/blog/screen-shot-2021-06-11-at-10-28-51.png)
 * **Miniatur Wunderland** - is a model railway and miniature airport attraction in Hamburg, Germany, the largest of its kind in the world.